Wirecloud/wirecloud/docs/installation_guide.md

 Django provides
 [documentation on how to do it](https://docs.djangoproject.com/en/dev/howto/deployment/).

-Finally, you can compress css and javascript code files for better performance using the following command:
+Finally, you can compress CSS and JavaScript code files for better performance using the following command:

     $ python manage.py compress --force

 > **NOTE:** Don't forget to rerun the collectstatic and compress commands each
-> time the WireCloud code is updated, this include each time an add-on is added
+> time the WireCloud code is updated, this include each time a WireCloud plugin
-> or remove or the default theme is changed.
+> or Django app is enabled/disabled and when the default theme is changed.

 ## Advanced configurations